 To avoid malicious attacks, apps shouldn’t have any security issues.
 Every company that lands on our list must apply the best security practices, including regular PHP updates, cross-site scripting, session hijacking, document root setup, the use of SSL certificates for HTTPS, and more.

 Because security is vital when it comes to hiring PHP developers, there are several tools for security that we consider important:

 RIPS is a great tool for security monitoring.
 Designed to detect complex security issues in PHP apps, this tool performs an in-depth analysis in mere minutes.
 The results are accurate and focus on meaningful findings with no false positives.

 SonarPHP is a static code analyzer that uses advanced techniques such as pattern matching and data flow analysis.
 Fast and accurate, it checks the code against over 140 rules.

 With more than 300 analyzers dedicated to PHP, Exakat provides real-time static analysis for PHP version compliance, security risks, validating the code in continuous integration, and reinforcing best practices.

 PHPDocumentor is an open-source tool that generates documentation directly from your PHP source code.
 It acts as supplemental documentation and features a web-based command-line interface.
 It comes with a flexible template system and provides information in the form of graphs and reports.

 PHPDox is the perfect solution for API documentation for PHP apps.
 It includes details such as complexity information and code coverage.
 Plus, its functionality can be expanded with a number of plugins.

 Besides the company’s specialties, we consider how they handle their projects.
 Communication is a key attribute that’s vital when you’re looking to hire PHP developers.
 They need to be able to convey their ideas in an effective way via different methods, including phone calls, emails, and video calls.

-We also favor companies that use the agile project management method because it’s considered the best for any software development company.
+We also favor companies that use the agile project management method because it’s considered the best for software developers in general.
 No matter what, it’s crucial to a project’s success that the developer and the client are on the same page when it comes to the strategy, requirements, and expected outcome.